section-engineering-education/engineering-education/articles/creating-a-simple-real-time-chat-app-with-react-socket-io-with-e2e-encryption/index.md

 Launch another tab and access http://localhost:3000 and, type a different user name but type same room name and test the app.

-The video for testing our chat App is as shown below:
+The video for testing our chat app is demonstrated below:

 <iframe width="853" height="460" src="https://www.youtube.com/embed/Nma-IAB2oSY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Conclusion
 In general, the app demonstrated above is quite simple and does not have many features a modern chat app would have.
 However, the idea, the code behind the app, and end-to-end encryption can be used to implement a real chat app.

 A lot more can be added from this chat app, but the concept and method can remain the same.

 The project files and source code used in this guide can be found at [GitHub Repository](https://github.com/ephnjor2021/chatapplication.git).

+Happy coding!

 ---
 Peer Review Contributions by: [Mohan Raj](/engineering-education/authors/mohan-raj/)